amit08255/hexagonal-architecture-js/README.md

 In contrast, the rule “the transfer amount must be greater than zero” can be validated without access to the model and thus can be implemented as part of the input validation (**this type of validations should be put inside the implementation of input port for use case**).

+### Ports
+The ports are interfaces that allow inbound and outbound flow.
+Therefore, the core part of the application communicates with the outside part using the dedicated ports.

+The domain objects and use cases are within the hexagon, i.e. within the core of the application.
+Every communication to and from the outside happens through dedicated “ports”.

+#### Input Ports (Inbound Ports)

+The inbound port exposes the core application to the outside.
+It is an interface that can be called by the outside components.
+These outside components calling an inbound port are called primary or input adapters.

+**Examples:** In a banking application, examples of input port inside account service (implemented by account use case) are: get account by ID, add account, remove account.

+#### Output Ports (Outbound Ports)

+The outbound port allows outside functionality to the core application.
+It is an interface that enables the use case of the core application to communicate with the outside such as database access.
+Hence, the outbound port is implemented by the outside components which are called secondary or output adapters.

+**Examples:** In a banking application, a simple example of output port is that which fetches account from database by ID provided from input port.
+Another example is that which adds a new account in database with details provided by input port.

 ### File Structure

 ```